Divorce vs. Separation

 When relationships become difficult and a couple is trying to determine whether or not they wish to stay together, there are more options than simply staying married, or getting a divorce.
 A third option is available to help couples decide what is best for them: separation.
-For the purposes of this article, we when we refer to a separation, we are referring to a LEGAL separation.
+For the purposes of this article, when we refer to separation, we are referring to a LEGAL separation.

-What are Differences between Separation and Divorce?
+What are the Differences between Separation and Divorce?

 A separation can be beneficial for couples who are not ready to commit to the finality of a divorce.
 A legal separation allows the couple to live separately without putting an end to the marriage, and have the option to reconcile their relationship in the future, whereas a divorce is the legal ending or nullification of a legal marriage.

-Some other differences between divorce and separation are that in a separation, a couple can often come to an agreement on how to settle their affairs without a “judgement” from the courts.
+Some other differences between divorce and separation are that in a separation, a couple can often come to an agreement on how to settle their affairs without a “judgment” from the courts.
 These terms can be determined before the paperwork is even filed.